Side Project • AI Diagramming

 • Custom branding (low demand)

-• Slack/Notion integrations (unclear ROI)
+• Slack/Notion (unclear ROI)

-• White-label offering (not before $2K MRR)
+• White-label (pre-$2K MRR)

 Honesty